jiguantong/delombok/ReadMe.md

 <ul>
 <li>You can check "Delombok code" checkbox in vcs before committing the code.</li>
 <li>You can click "Delombok project" in "Build" menu.</li>
+<li>Before Delombok, the project source file will be automatically backed up to the project path/delombok/src-bak, and the project file can be restored here.</li>
 </ul>
 <br>
 --- Chinese ---